GABA & Stress: What You Need to KnowHyla Cass, MD

 - How GABA operates in the brain and body

-When it comes to relieving anxiety, GABA is the neurotransmitter you want to talk to.
+When it comes to relieving worry and stress, GABA is the neurotransmitter you want to look at.

 Think of GABA (gamma-aminobutyric acid) as your cellular brakes.
 This chemical messenger’s job is to calm cells and decrease their activity.
 As such, it regulates brain and nerve cell function, produces a focusing effect, and protects the nervous system against overload that can lead to over-excitement or impulsive lapses in judgment.
 It also has a role in gut motility, immune function, blood pressure, appetite, and sleep.

-What does this have to do with anxiety?
+What does this have to do with stress?

-Think of anxiety—and the other name it goes by, stress—as an over-excitation.
+Think of the stress response as over-excitation.
 Your brain has perceived a threat, whether real or imagined, and activated your body’s “fight or flight response.”
 This tells your body to focus all of its resources to immediate survival.
 Your brain is on high alert, combing the environment for potential danger, and pulsating with rapid thoughts.
 Your muscles tense, ready to react quickly to anything that might cross your path, your palms sweat, your stomach gets queasy.
 You know the feeling.

 The stress reaction is driven by a class of excitatory neurotransmitters called catecholamines, which includes the familiar stress hormone adrenaline.
 When these neurotransmitters interact with cells, they increase cellular activity.
 This is great for when you want your body to be highly responsive, like when running away from a tiger in the jungle like our cave-person ancestors, pumping up before a big event, or pushing through a hard workday.